-A: Liability insurance is required in nearly every state to drive legally.
-Liability limits vary by state.
+Liability coverage is required in nearly every state to drive legally.
+However, liability limits vary by state.
 Be sure to look at your state’s laws to know which types of insurance and how much of each you need.

-A: Legally, unlike liability insurance, you don’t need it to drive.
+Legally, unlike liability, you don’t need full coverage to drive.
 But it can be a smart move.
 This is because it gives you a broader range of coverage than basic liability.
 You may also need full coverage if you’re financing or leasing your car.
 It helps you avoid paying lots of money out of pocket if a random accident damages your car.

 These aren’t the only coverage types you can add, though.
 Check with your agent to go over the entire list of options that your carrier can provide you.

 Is full coverage better than liability?

 While liability is what most states require, it might be worth it to get full coverage.
 Liability only protects you from having to pay property damage/bodily injury costs for the other party in an accident.
 Having the full package protects you from: